Vulnerability Management vs. Vulnerability Assessment;

 The NVD also contains vulnerability data that automated vulnerability management solutions and IT staff pull from.

-Benefits of Vulnerability Management
+The Vulnerability Management Process

 As you can see, vulnerability management is essential for safeguarding your company from the acts of threat actors that might try to compromise your systems.
-A technology called vulnerability management continuously classifies and maintains the attributes of each network equipment in your company.

 Simply said, vulnerability management aids in the organization’s security posture’s structure and clarity, strengthening its justification to stakeholders who will therefore be more willing to support vulnerability programs.